 Flower pressing is a childhood classic crafts that you can have a go at!
 You can create beautiful pieces of art so simply and create mementos of your day.
 Once again, please be reasonable with the flower you pick for this activity.
-And don’t steal flowers from private property!
+And don’t steal flowers from the private property!
 To avoid any drooping or wilting, pick your flowers at the last moment.
 This means picking flowers on your way home from a walk or to have a notebook ready with you.
 You can then start pressing the flowers on your way back and then place the notebook under a heavy item at home.

 5. Make and fly a kite

-6. Build A Den
+6. Build A Outdoor Fort Or Den

 We all have a memory of making our own little home out in nature.
 Maybe it was a castle or an exclusive kids club where no adults were allowed.
 There is an endless list of what a den can be but building one is super easy!
 You don’t need much more than a table, or a string running between two trees and a sheet to make a great den.
-That’s the basic materials but you can decorate your den with everything you want!
+Those are the basic materials but you can decorate your den with everything you want!
 The sky’s the limit!
 This activity will keep the children entertained for the whole day.
 Just please be responsible while making in nature.

-Whether you just going out into the garden, going to the park, beach or into the forest, you can pack up some paints and brushes and get out and create some masterpieces!
+Whether you just going out into the garden, going to the park, beach, or into the forest, you can pack up some paints and brushes and get out and create some masterpieces!
 It is simple, easy and a lot of fun!
 Plus, painting outside gives the children more freedom to get messy!
 Painting outdoors lets kids paint big pictures on the ground.
 They can paint with their fingers and toes.
 They can splatter paint everywhere!
-If you are location, they paint the parks you visit or the houses or the fields and paint on the move with cars and trains (Be careful with that one!)
+If you are located, they paint the parks you visit or the houses or the fields and paint on the move with cars and trains (Be careful with that one!)
 You can keep them inspired with some paint and creativity while getting outdoors!
 Don’t forget to join in with your own masterpiece!

 8. Make flowers crowns

 This is a fun nature craft that gets kids outdoors collecting flowers and leaves, plus it’s great for creativity.
-Just make a headband that fits the person’s heads, get out the glue and go out in nature to gather your materials to make the prettiest crown ever!
-You can use whatever nature you have around you at any time of year (summer flowers, autumn leaves, winter twigs etc.) Alternatively, you can easily make a flower crown by making daisy chains.
+Just make a headband that fits the person’s heads, get out the glue, and go out in nature to gather your materials to make the prettiest crown ever!
+You can use whatever nature you have around you at any time of year (summer flowers, autumn leaves, winter twigs, etc.) Alternatively, you can easily make a flower crown by making daisy chains.

 9. Make leaf/ tree bark art

-While having a walk in the forest, take some colouring pencils and paper/notebook with you.
+While having a walk in the forest, take some coloring pencils and paper/notebook with you.
 As you walk along, pick any interesting patterned leaves and trace them.
 Place the leaf underneath the paper and scribble over the top of it so you can achieve the patterns on the paper.
 You can do the same by placing your paper on a tree and scribble over it to get a rough-looking design.
-You can create colourful and textured art whilst you experience nature.
+You can create colorful and textured art whilst you experience nature.